There are three steps of the Optimize runtime that take place every time that a visitor comes to your site, which are covered below.In this article:

 Changing experiment weights does not assign visitors.
 Even if you set a variant weight to zero, there may still be traffic to one of your variants from visitors that were assigned to it before the weight change.

 Experiments are independent from each other.
-A single visit can participate in multiple experiments and you need to avoid side-effects.
+A single visitor can participate in multiple experiments and you need to avoid side-effects.
 While it is perfectly normal to run multiple experiments on the same page, these should be done on different page areas to avoid the introduction of bias (e.g. where the variant of one experiment promotes a variant of another experiment).